Sacred Heart Catholic Primary School,

 The Early Years Team

-The class teacher is Mrs Welsh who is supported by Mrs Knowles and Mrs Birkinshaw.
+The class teacher is currently Miss Bartle as Mrs Welsh is on maternity leave.
+EYFS is supported by Mrs Knowles and Mrs Birkinshaw.

 Our Reception class offers a carefully integrated program, where we follow the Early Years Foundation Principles, which guide the work of our staff.
 These are grouped into four themes and are at the core of our commitment to providing quality care and education at Sacred Heart Catholic Primary School - A Unique Child, Positive Relationships, Enabling Environments and Learning & Development.